jian07/IOS-Store-Monetization-Experiment-Design/README.md

 • Analyzed user’s historical behavior and performed actual purchase funnel through exploratory data analysis using Python
 • Discovered strong correlation between user conversion rate and payment forms
 • Set up experiment with case/control group and built A/B test in store purchase flow by calculating statistical significance
-• Improved revenue by 10.7% in case group and made recommendation to incentivize user to purchase gift card
+• Improved revenue by 10.7% in case group and made recommendation to incentivize user to purchase gift car